Space, Geography, Interior Design – and everything in between

 It’s a good wee street… good neighbours around us.
 Everybody’s just happy being here.

-Many of the re-developed housing estates in Northern Ireland were specifically designed for security purposes.
-According to one respondent : “...with a lot of alley-ways that were one-way… it probably stops joy-riding.”
+Many of the housing estates in Northern Ireland were specifically designed for security purposes.
+This was, according to one respondent : “...with a lot of alley-ways that were one-way… it probably stops joy-riding.”

 “I’m very proud of the area….There can be some fluctuating anti-social issues.
 It’s still an area of multiple deprivation as well.
 But, there is still a sense, a real good sense, of community pride.”

-This respondent acknowledged that local people take great pride in the area -in their gardens, in their interior design.
+This respondent acknowledged that local people take great pride in the area -in their gardens and in their homes – through their interior design.

 Where there is geography – there is politics.

-In turbulent times people may be forced to leave their homes, their families and countries behind in order to survive – or to give their children a better life.
+In turbulent times people may be forced to leave their homes and their families and countries behind in order to survive – or to give their children a better life.

 “I wanted them to make something… to create a sense of belonging so they can be proud and tell other people: I painted my room, my own room”.